 The ACSJL is funded through a $23 million grant from the Arcus Foundation - the largest grant in the College's 179-year history, and one of the largest given for the purpose of promoting social justice leadership to an undergraduate institution in the United States.

-Michigan-sourced White Cedar will be used to construct the cordwood masonry exterior.
-2,000 logs, currently stored at Miller-Davis' equipment yard, will be cut into 16,000 pieces and connected to look like a brick wall.
-The building will incorporate sustainable building practices and is expected achieve LEED Gold Certification.
+Michigan-sourced White Cedar was used to construct the cordwood masonry exterior.
+2,000 logs were cut into 16,000 pieces and connected to look like a brick wall.
+The building incorporates sustainable building practices and is expected achieve LEED Gold Certification.

 The architect is Studio Gang Architects.
 Jeanne Gang, a principal and the founder of Studio Gang Architects, is a 2011 MacArthur Fellow - "genius grant" recipient.